eunicekoid/Portfolio/Analyzing and Forecasting Covid-19 Transmission Using Machine Learning/README.md

-## Analyzing and Forecasting Covid-19 Transmission in India Using Machine Learning
+## Analyzing and Forecasting Forest Coverage Impacts on Air Quality and Covid-19 Transmission in India Using Machine Learning

 (Completed November 2020)